NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 I called my oldest son and we had the most amazing conversation.
 I cried.
 I apologized for not having the tools to understand his ADHD.
 I had the most amazing conversations with my middle son with Brian. **LIFE CHANGING.** The meds didn't diminish who I am, they helped turn down the noise so I could be exactly who I am.
 Even at the end of the day, the noise is still turned down.
 I'm sleeping better.
 I've started taking courses, learning new things.

 And the Fibromyalgia flare ups?
 (Knocks on every piece of wood) I have not had one.
 I am at my baseline.
 The connection between the mind and body is remarkable.
-I’m not stuck in bed, and they don't last for weeks.
+Dont get me wrong.
+I have had days where I am above my base line but I’m not stuck in bed, and they don't last for weeks.

-I’m not apologizing anymore.
+I’m **NOT** apologizing anymore.
 The noise is finally being turned down, and I’m the one with the microphone.

 ---